AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: ( ) Architecture

 \subsection{C6A Power Management Flow}

-\tech implements the C6A power management flow within the core power management agent (PMA)~\cite{rotem2012power}.
-This flow, illustrated in \autoref{fig:c6a_c_state_flows}, orchestrates the transitioning between the C0 and C6A C-states and handling coherency traffic while in C6A state.
+\tech implements the C6A flow within the core power management agent (PMA)~\cite{rotem2012power}.
+This flow, shown in \autoref{fig:c6a_c_state_flows}, orchestrates the transitioning between the C0 and C6A C-states and handles \hj{coherence} traffic while in \hj{the} C6A state.

 Similar to other C-states, the operating system triggers C6A \emph{entry} by executing the MWAIT instruction \cite{gough2015cpu,haj2018power}.
-The first step \circledb{1} in the entry flow, clock-gates the \UFPG domain (see \autoref{sec:UFPG}), while keeping the core phase-locked loop (PLL) powered-on.
+The first step \circledb{1} in the entry flow clock-gates the \UFPG domain (\autoref{sec:UFPG}), while keeping the core phase-locked loop (PLL) powered-on.
 When entering C6AE, the PMA additionally initiates a non-blocking transition to Pn -- the P-state with lowest frequency and voltage.
 Subsequently \circledb{2}, the flow saves (in place) the \UFPG domain context and shuts down its power.
-Finally \circledb{3}, the flow sets the private caches into \emph{sleep mode} (see \autoref{sec:CCSM}) and shuts down their clock.
-After these three steps the core is in the C6A (or C6AE) state.
+Finally \circledb{3}, the flow sets the private caches into \emph{sleep mode} (\autoref{sec:CCSM}) and shuts down their clock.
+After these three steps\hj{,} the core is in $C6A$ (or $C6AE$) state.

-When a \emph{snoop} request arrives while the core is in the C6A (or C6AE), the PMA has to temporarily activate the private caches to respond.
-First, \circleda{a} the flow clock-ungates the private cache domain and contextually adjusts its supply voltage to make it exit \emph{sleep mode}.
+When a \emph{snoop} request arrives while the core is in the $C6A$ (or $C6AE$), the PMA temporarily activates the private caches to respond.
+First, \circleda{a} the flow clock-ungates the private cache domain and adjusts its supply voltage to exit \emph{sleep mode}.
 At this point \circledb{b}, the caches can handle the snoop requests.
-Finally \circleda {c}, when all outstanding snoop requests are serviced, \ho{it} rolls back the changes in reverse order and brings the core back into full C6A (or C6AE) state.
+Finally \circleda {c}, when all outstanding snoop requests are serviced, PMA rolls back the changes in reverse order and brings the core back into \hj{the} full $C6A$ (or $C6AE$) state.

-When an \emph{interrupt} occurs, the core \emph{exits} from C6A (or C6AE) and goes back into C0 (active) state.
+When an \emph{interrupt} occurs, the core \emph{exits} from $C6A$ (or $C6AE$) and goes back into $C0$ (active) state.
 The exit flow is simply the reverse process of the entry flow.
 First \circledb{4}, the flow clock-ungates L1/L2 and exits \emph{sleep-mode}.
-Next \circledb{5}, it power-ungates the UFPG units and triggers the restore signal to the SRPG flops (see \autoref{fig:state_retention}(c)).
-Finally \circledb{6}, the flow clock-ungates UFPG units, bringing the core to C0 active state.
+Next \circledb{5}, it power-ungates the UFPG units and triggers the restore signal to the SRPG flops (\autoref{fig:state_retention}(c)).
+Finally \circledb{6}, the flow clock-ungates UFPG units, bringing the core to \hj{the} $C0$ active state.

-\section{Implementation and Hardware Cost}
+\section{\tech Implementation and \jk{Hardware} Cost}